hat-open/hat-event/docs/event.rst

 Syncer communication
 --------------------

-Communication for the purpose of event synchronization.
+Communication between `Syncer Server`_ and `Syncer Client`_, based on chatter communication, is aimed primarily for events synchronization between two, or more redundant Event Servers.
+Thus, each Event server implements both server and client side of this communication.
+Generally, this communication is made not to be exclusively used within an Event server: Syncer Client can be used to establish synchronization of any remote instance (e.g. an arbitrary database) with an Event server.

-Essentially aimed for event synchronization between two redundant event servers.
-Event server implements both server and client side of this communication.
+Messages used in Syncer communication, defined in `HatSyncer` SBS module (see `Syncer chatter messages`_), are the following:

     +--------------------+----------------------+-----------+
     |                    | Conversation         |           |